juizii/juizii/README.md

 - 😄 Pronouns: She/Hers

-- 🔭 I’m currently working on **projects using React and implementing AI**
+- 🔭 I’m currently working on **projects using React and implementing AI in web applications**

 - 🌱 I’m currently learning **AI**